wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 See [proposal: net: add ability to read OOB data without discarding a byte](https://github.com/golang/go/issues/32465) for more detail.
 </span>

+Perhaps removing `net/rpc` entirely and returning individual frames immediately after decoding would be a cleaner solution?

 ## Conclusion

-This code has plenty of warts as a result of its origins as an ANSI HLS player.
+This code has some warts resulting from its origins as an ANSI HLS player.
 Nevertheless, I'm pleased that this is now able to run fairly stable without constant care & feeding.
 I plan on moving this into my local Kubernetes cluster & expect plenty of new problems from the limited resources.